 Gray, S., Fox, A.B., Green†, S., Alt, M., Hogan, T.P., Petscher, Y. and Cowan, N. (2019).
 Working Memory Profiles of Children With Dyslexia, Developmental Language Disorder, or Both.
 Journal of Speech, Language, and Hearing Research, 62(6), pp.1839–1858. doi:10.1044/2019_jslhr-l-18-0148.

-This research summary has an audio recording.
-Please, click the button below if you prefer audio to written information.
+This research summary has an audio version that could be read aloud to you.
+Please, click the button below and enjoy.